chuckbergeron/etherplate/README.md

 ## Nice-to-haves:

+* Remove the build directory from the repo, build server-side on each deploy and possibly use truffle-migrate-off-chain (https://github.com/asselstine/truffle-migrate-off-chain)
 * Mock out a web3 object in the integration spec and test the happy path of filling out the form and purchasing a token via enzyme
 * Get `circleci` branch up and running, put a badge on the README for test runs
 * Switch all .jsx to simply .js